Asterisk4Magisk/Xray4Magisk/README.md

 ## Project X

 Project X is a set of network tools that help you to build your own computer network.
 It secures your network connections and thus protects your privacy.
 See [Project X](https://github.com/XTLS/xray-core) for more information.

+## XrayHelper

+[XrayHelper](https://github.com/Asterisk4Magisk/XrayHelper) for Android, some scripts in Xray4Magisk rewritten with golang, provide arm64 and amd64 binary.

 ## License